MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - [Mourners](#3245-mourners-section)
 - [Profile](#3246-profile-section)

-Those can be access via links or on the following section of the document.
+Those can be access via links or on the following sections of the document.

 ---